Volvo Cars CEO aims for margins befitting a premium carmaker

 Volvo expects higher volumes and margins to help it break even this year on a forecast volume of 425,000 in sales after it made an operating loss of 577 million Swedish crowns ($87.20 million) in the first half.

-Wholly owned by China's Zhejiang Geely Holding Group Co.GEELY.UL, Volvo is seeking to take on larger global luxury brands such as BMW (BMWG.DE), Daimler's (DAIGn.DE) Mercedes-Benz and Volkswagen's (VOWG_p.DE) Audi to win market share big enough to foot the bill for the vast investments needed to develop new vehicles.
+Wholly owned by China's Zhejiang Geely Holding Group Co., Volvo is seeking to take on larger global luxury brands such as BMW, Daimler's Mercedes-Benz and Volkswagen's Audi to win market share big enough to foot the bill for the vast investments needed to develop new vehicles.

 BMW and Mercedes-Benz target sustainable operating margins anywhere between 8-10 percent at their automotive business.